vmware-archive/bletchley/README.md

 4. Encrypt some data using the public key
   ```
-  echo "This is a secret message" | bletchley -o encrypt -k public_key.pem > encrypted.json
+  echo "This is a secret message" | bletchley -o encrypt -public public_key.pem > encrypted.json
   ```

 5. Decrypt data using the private key
   ```
-  cat encrypted.json | bletchley -o decrypt -k private_key.pem
+  cat encrypted.json | bletchley -o decrypt -private private_key.pem
   ```

 ## Example of use as a libary
-See the source code for the CLI tool, located at `bletchley/main.go`
+See the source code for the CLI tool.